nrennie/nrennie.rbind.io/content/portfolio/r-packages/index.md

   </div>
   <div style="float: left; width: 75%;">
   <a href="https://nrennie.github.io/WBLifeExpectancy/"><h2>WBLifeExpectancy</h2></a>
   <p>{WBLifeExpectancy} is an R package for analysing and visualising World Bank life expectancy data.
-It was created and used for the analysis in the Significane article [We’re not getting any younger!
-Or should that be “older”?](https://www.significancemagazine.com/science/723-we-re-not-getting-any-younger-or-should-that-be-older).
+It was created and used for the analysis in the Significane article <a href="https://www.significancemagazine.com/science/723-we-re-not-getting-any-younger-or-should-that-be-older">We’re not getting any younger!
+Or should that be “older”?</a>.
   </p>
   </div>
 </div>